yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 4. collect atoms that already contain local-potential entries
 5. dispatch to a dump mode selected by `PrinterType`

-The important mode-dependent validation is in `ValidateOptions()`:
+The important mode-dependent prepare rule is:

 - `PrinterType::MAP_VALUE` requires `--map`

-If new output formats are needed, extending `PrinterType` and this command is usually better than introducing a separate top-level command.

 ### 8.4 `map_simulation`

-`map_simulation` is intentionally file-driven and does not touch the database.
+`map_simulation` is intentionally file-driven and does not use the database surface.

 It demonstrates:

-- required input-path validation through a setter
+- required input-path validation through setters
 - list-style parsing and normalization for `--blurring-width`
 - generation of multiple output artifacts from one parsed model
 - use of `BuildOutputPath(...)` without any database dependency

-Its key prepare-time rule is simple:
+Its key prepare-time rule is:

 - at least one positive blurring width must remain after parsing and normalization

 ### 8.5 `map_visualization`

-`map_visualization` is a focused analysis/visualization command rather than a general report generator.
+`map_visualization` is a focused analysis and visualization command with one main output artifact.

 It currently: